KESDuck/sim/readme.md

 - Set CommandReady = 0

 # Milestones
-## 1 Screw (Date: )
+## 1 Screw (2024-03-11)
-Manual robot alignment with eye
+Manual robot alignment using visual inspection
+Gantry type system for movement

-## 10 screws (Date: )
+## 10 screws (2024-11-26)
-Camera and robot to find all positions
+Vision system to detect cells to insert
-One by one insert
+One by one insert routine with human intervention
-Human nearby to make sure its accurate
+Auto feeder for screw supple
+HMI:
+- Live camera mode for monitoring
+- Display centroid centers

-## 100 screws (current)
+## 100 screws (2025-02-11)
-Continuously insert
+Continuously insert without little human interference One vision section
-Error handling for communication
+Communication protocol and error handling
+Capture and process image including moving robot to position HMI
-Start and resume functionality
+- Pause and resume
-Automatic calibration
+- Able to start from any cell

-## 1000 screws
+## 1000 screws (TODO)
-Conveyor tracking
+Multiple vision sections for large-area processing Conveyor tracking
 Insert the 1 whole plate
 Very little error
+Automatic calibration

-## 10000 screws
+## 10000 screws (TODO)
-Fully automate
+End-to-end automation
+Adaptive error handling

+# Reflections
+### 1 screw
+- Gantry too complex to maintain

+### 10 screws
+- Parallex error is bad, need to capture image in sections
+- Careful homography calibration is critical
+- Not all setup requires camera calibration

+### 100 screws
+- HMI system can get buggy easily
+-

 # App manual unit tests:
-## window
+### window
 - Resize the window so nothing weird happen

-## cross
+### cross
 - When clicked, the cross is at right position and shows the robot coordinate
 - Arrow keys moves the cross, WASD moves the cross 10px
 - When zoomed in, the mouse click to the right position
 - Press R Key to record current cross position

+### others
 - Image is actually saved
 - TCPIP sends in the right format: (str(message).encode()) + b"\r\n"
 - When sending message and while waiting for 'taskdone', UI is still responsive